Table of Contents

 Is it Cheaper to Build or Buy a House?

-Generally, buying an existing home is cheaper than building a new one.
-But remember, by building your own home you get a brand-new home, customized to your needs.
+It is usually cheaper to buy a home than build a new one.
+However, by building your own home you get a brand-new residence, customized to your needs.

 How Much Does it Cost to Build a House?

-The average cost per square foot to build a house is $150 sq. ft., excluding land costs, permit fees, excavations, and other costs.
+The average cost per square foot to build a house is $150 sq. ft.
+This doesn’t include land costs, permit fees, excavations, and other costs.

 Average Cost of Building a House